cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 ### Start a Virtual Machine (VM) and log in to it

 * Log on to the AWS console and select Services > Compute > EC2 > Launch Instance
     * This could also be done using the Command Line Interface (CLI) to AWS
     * This could also be done using the AWS API through a package such as `boto3`
 * Run through the launch Wizard; here are some details from our example run
     * The image selected will be 64 but x86 Ubuntu Server (username = `ubuntu`)
         * Notice that this is a "bare machine" with just the Ubuntu operating system
     * The VM selected is an `m5ad.4xlarge` which is quite expensive: About $5 per day or $2000 per year
         * ***We strongly recommend following through this tutorial to the Terminate stage!!!***
             * Failure to do so may result in you being charged for this Virtual Machine at this exhorbitant rate.
             * We refer to this as zombie resource charges: You may forget about it but the cloud provider will not!
     * Configure instance: Default values
     * Add storage: Default values (note 2 x 300GB SSD drives are included)
     * Add Tags: Added key values `Name`, `Project`, `Date`, `Owner`, `URL`
+    * Configure Security Group: Default values
+    * Review and Launch: Created a temporary keypair file, downloaded
+        * See the main page of this repo for details
+    * Launh: Note resulting ip address of the VM; let's say it is `12.23.34.45`.
+* On my own computer
+    * Relocate the downloaded keypair file to my `bash` home directory
+    * `chmod 400` applied to keypair file
-  *
+    * `ssh -i keypair.pem ubuntu@12.23.34.45`

 ### Configure the VM to act as a Jupyter Lab notebook server supporting a Python 3 kernel